-What is the ‘customer satisfaction rating’?
+What is the customer satisfaction rating?

-Customer Satisfaction Score (CSAT), one of the easiest methods for measuring customer satisfaction, measures CSAT for purchase experience, quality of interaction, etc. The Net Promoter System created by Fred Reichheld helps you understand how customers feel about your organization and their willingness to endorse it to their friends, colleagues, and loved ones.
+Customer Satisfaction Score is one of the easiest methods for measuring customer satisfaction.
+It measures CSAT for purchase experience, quality of interaction, etc. The Net Promoter System created by Fred Reichheld helps you understand how customers feel about your organization and their willingness to endorse it to their friends, colleagues, and loved ones.
 Measuring your CSAT score through customized surveys helps in knowing how well your customer support teams are doing.
 Excellent customer service ensures satisfied customers that stay loyal to your brand.
 Customer satisfaction (CSAT) score questions can be customized to look into different aspects and understand what’s working and what’s not.
 This versatility is why market researchers prefer CSAT questions.
 It is typically measured by asking your customers the question – ‘How satisfied are you with our services?’, or ‘How satisfied are you with the purchase experience?’, etc. The answer is recorded on a rating scale of either 1 – 3, 1 – 5, or 1 – 10.

 Market researchers usually prefer the five-point scale, the ratings being 1 for ‘extremely or very dissatisfied’ and 5 ‘extremely or very satisfied.’
-The respondents’ individual selection from the choices is the reported metric.
-Individual preferences are added and reported as a percentage of the total of responses divided by the defined time frame on an aggregate scale.
+The respondents’ selection from the choices is the reported metric.
+Individual preferences are added and registered as a percentage of the total of responses divided by the defined time frame on an aggregate scale.

-Types of scales for rating customer satisfaction
+Types of customer satisfaction rating scales

 3-point rating scale